Vertex decomposability and weakly polymatroidal ideals: Main Results

 A graph $G$ is called chordal if each cycle of length$>3$ has a chord. \begin{Proposition} Let $I$ be a square-free monomial ideal of $R$ with $\deg(I)\leq 2$.
 Then the following conditions are equivalent: \begin{enumerate} \item[(i)] $I$ is (up to a relabeling of the variables of $R$ if necessarily) weakly polymatroidal; \item[(ii)] $I$ is vertex splittable; \item[(iii)] $I$ has linear quotients. \end{enumerate} \end{Proposition}

-\begin{proof} The implications $(i)\Longrightarrow(ii)\Longrightarrow(iii)$ are known as before.\\ Now, we prove $(iii)\Longrightarrow(i)$.
-After relabeling the variables of $R$, we may assume $I=(x_1,\ldots,x_t,J)$ such that $J$ is a square-free monomial ideal of single degree $2$.
+\begin{proof} $(i)\Longrightarrow(ii)$.
+Let $I=(x_{i_1},\ldots,x_{i_r},u_1,\ldots,u_t)$, where $x_{i_1},\ldots,x_{i_r}$ are variables and $u_1,\ldots,u_t$ are square-free monomial elements of degree $2$.
+Since $I$ is weakly polymatroidal, by \cite[Theorem 1.3]{MM} we deduce that $I$ has a linear quotients.
+Also, it is clear that $I$ has a linear quotients if and only if $J=(u_1,\ldots,u_t)$ has a linear quotients and as well as $I$ is vertex splittable if and only if $J=(u_1,\ldots,u_t)$ is vertex splittable.
+Since $J$ has a linear quotients, by applying \cite[Corollary 3.6]{RY} we conclude that $J$ is weakly polymatroidal.
+Now, by using Theorem \ref{T00} we deduce that $J$ is vertex splittable and so is $I$.\\ $(ii)\Longrightarrow(iii)$ is known as before.\\ Now, we prove $(iii)\Longrightarrow(i)$.
+After relabeling the variables of $R$, we may assume $I=(x_1,\ldots,x_t,J)$ such that $J$ is a square-free monomial ideal of single degree $2$ and $\supp(J)\cap\{x_1,\ldots,x_t\}=\emptyset$.
 Since $I$ has linear quotients, it immediately follows that $J$ has linear quotients.
-Hence by \cite[Theorem 3.2]{HHZ} $J$ has a linear resolution and so we may consider $J$ as the edge ideal of a graph $G$.
-Thus by \cite[Theorem 6]{F} $\overline{G}$ is chordal and so by \cite[Theorem 2.2]{M} $J$ is weakly polymatroidal.
+Hence by \cite[Theorem 3.2]{HHZ} $J$ has a linear resolution.
+If, we consider $J$ as the edge ideal of a graph $G$, then by \cite[Theorem 6]{F} $\overline{G}$ is chordal and so by \cite[Theorem 2.2]{M} $J$ is weakly polymatroidal.
 By definition, $I$ is weakly polymatroidal, as required. \end{proof}

 \begin{Lemma}\cite[Lemma 2.4]{PFY} Let $I$ be a weakly polymatroidal ideal of $R$ which is generated in a single degree.
-Then $(I:x_1)$ satisfies in the same property. \end{Lemma} The above lemma was ordering by $x_1>x_2>\ldots>x_n$.
+Then $(I:x_1)$ satisfies in the same property. \end{Lemma} The above lemma was ordering by $x_1>x_2>\dots>x_n$.
 In the following example we show that if we use $x_2$ instead of $x_1$, then the result of Lemma \ref{L3} doest not hold.